ryousuf569/haramball-hunter/README.md

 # haramball-hunter

 An RL agent learning to break a "low block": the defensive wall a team packs in front of its own goal when it's up against a better opponent.
 Ten attackers, eleven defenders, real physics underneath.
-The attacking side gets no scripted help — it has to find its own way through.
+The attacking side gets no scripted help, it has to find its own way through.

 ![One frame of the environment](assets/pitch_snapshot.png)